theholy7/learning-big-data/data-warehouse-course/course_notes.md

 You can have both an ODS and a Data Warehouse in your company.
 It can be both a parallel or a sequential approach.
 Services -> ODS -> Data Warehouse, or Services -> ODS, Services -> Data Warehouse.

 ODS' are getting more irrelevant because of better technologies and software.

+## Summary:

+* Staging
+    * Landing
+    * Minimal transformation
+    * Stage data in tables
+* Core
+    * Always present
+    * Business logic & source of truth
+    * Can be access layer
+* Mart
+    * Access layer
+    * Specific for use-cases
+    * Optimized for performance